-As of March 2018, more than 600 patients with hemophilia A with and without FVIII inhibitors have received emicizumab-kxwh globally through clinical trials, expanded access, compassionate use, and in the postmarketing setting.1 HEMLIBRA is not approved for hemophilia A without FVIII inhibitors.
+As of June 2020, more than 7,200 patients with hemophilia A with and without FVIII inhibitors have received emicizumab-kxwh globally through clinical trials, expanded access, compassionate use, and in the postmarketing setting.1

 Global systems are in place to continuously monitor the safety of a